 Step 2:When the IME report has been completed, the carrier must then complete the second step which is to provide a final response to the MG-2 within 30 days of receipt of the MG-2 by completing Section E (Carrier's/Employer's Response to Variance Request).
 The MG-2 final response must be sent by same day transmission (or regular mail to the provider if the provider has no electronic means of receipt) to the treating medical provider, the Workers' Compensation Board, claimant, claimant's legal representative, if any, and any other parties.
 In Section E the carrier must state the basis for the denial in detail and attach the IME report or identify the IME report by document identification number and the date received by the Board if the IME report is already in the Board's electronic file (12 NYCRR 324.3[b] and ).

-What makes an MG-2 form complete?All Board forms should be completely filled out with all available information.
+All Board forms should be completely filled out with all available information.
 Certain information is essential to the Board's internal procedures.
 Without that essential information, the Board cannot process the form.
 In order for the Board to take action on an MG-2 form, the Board requires that the following fields be completed.

 (1) Patient's name, and

 (2) Insurance Carrier's Name & Address.